sammyhenningsson/shaf/doc/GENERATORS.md

 ```sh
 shaf generate serializer some_resource attr1 attr2
 ```
-This will add a new serializer, a serializer spec and call the policy generator.
+This will add a new serializer, a serializer spec and call the policy generator and the profile generator.

 #### Policy
 A new policy is generated with the _policy_ identifier, a resource name and an arbitrary number of attribute arguments.